cybersecurelabs/cyber-research/README.md

-In the latest version of Powershell Empire a server and a client is condigured.
+In the latest version of Powershell Empire comes with a cleint-server model.

-To start the server, the command is:
+To start the server, the command is below:

 ```
 sudo powershell-empire server
 ```

-To start the client, the command is:
+To start the client, the command is below:

 ```
 sudo powershell-empire client
 ```

+After starting both the client an server, the methodology used to carry out an attack are as follows:

+1. Start a Listener
+2. Start a Stager
+3. Listing the Agents
+4. Interact with the agents
+5. Run Post Exploitation commands

+7.